 Liver cancer occurs when abnormal cells grow out of control in the liver.
-Many times the cancer starts at another part of the body, like the colon or lung, and spreads to the liver.
-Other times, the cancer starts in the liver.
+Liver cancer can spread to other parts of the body, such as the lungs, bones, or the lymph nodes and tissues in the belly.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if: